collorg/halfORM/README.md

 **Warning!** By setting `_ho_is_singleton` value to `True`, you disable the check that `@singleton` would have made before executing `do_something_else`.
 This example works for two reasons:

-1. `ho_select` is called without argument ensuring that all columns are retreived from the database,
+1. `ho_select` is called without argument ensuring that all columns are retreived from the database.
+Note: Calling `ho_select` with columns corresponding to the primary key as arguments would also have worked;
-2. The constraints of the `actor.person` table make it a set (ie. each element returned by select is indeed a singleton).
+2. The table `actor.person` has a primary key which makes it a set (ie. each element returned by select is indeed a singleton).

 ## ho_update